nuxt/website-v2/content/en/guides/features/live-preview.md

 before showing the 404 page as these pages exist on the API but are not re-generated yet

-For pages that are not generated and don't exist on the API (usually draft content in CMS that is not publicly available) you will need to use the validate
+For pages that are not generated and don't exist on the API, for example draft content in your CMS that is not publicly available, you will need to use the validate hook:
-hook:

 ```js
 async validate({ app, params, $preview }) {